open-telemetry/oteps/text/0250-Composite_Samplers.md

  })
 ```

-Note: technically, `ROOT` is not a Span Kind, but is a special token matching all Spans with invalid parent context (i.e. the ROOT spans, regardless of their kind).
+Note: technically, `ROOT` is not a `SpanKind`, but is a special token matching all Spans with invalid parent context (i.e. the ROOT spans, regardless of their kind).

 In the next step, we can build the sampler to handle non-root spans as well: